AI4EPS/EPS207_Observational_Seismology/docs/lectures/00_introduction.md

 ---

-### How are these information extracted/determined?
+### How are information extracted/determined?

-- Detection of earthquakes
+* Detection of earthquakes
-- Earthquake origin time and location
+* Earthquake origin time and location
-- Earthquake magnitude
+* Earthquake magnitude
-- Earthquake focal mechanism/moment tensor
+* Earthquake focal mechanism/moment tensor
-- Shake map/ground motion prediction
+* Shake map/ground motion prediction
-- Earthquake early warning
+* Earthquake early warning
-- "Did you feel it?"
+* "Did you feel it?"

 ---

-### What additional information can we glean from millions of earthquakes?
+### What additional information can we get from millions of earthquakes?

-- Earthquake catalog
+* Earthquake catalog
-- Earthquake statistics
+* Earthquake statistics
-- Earthquake triggering
+* Earthquake triggering
-- Earthquake forecasting
+* Earthquake forecasting
-- Fault zone structure
+* Fault zone structure
-- Seismic tomography
+* Seismic tomography
-- Volcano, glacier, and landslide monitoring
+* Volcano, glacier, and landslide monitoring

 ---

 ### How to use these information?

-- Monitoring earthquakes and mitigate damage
+* Monitoring earthquakes and earthquake early warning

-- Understand earthquake source physics
+* Understand earthquake source physics

-- Understanding the Earth's structure
+* Understanding the Earth's structure

-- Applying seismology to environmental science, planetary science, climate science, etc.
+* Applying seismology to environmental science, planetary science, climate science, etc.

 ---